 Almost exclusively produced in China and Formosa (Taiwan), Oolong teas fall between the non-oxidized green teas and the fully oxidized black teas.
 They are processed to be full-bodied teas, and are therefore made from larger, more mature leaves.

-The amount of fermentation depends on the type of Oolong and can vary from approximately 20% for a “green” Oolong, to 60% for a classic Formosa Oolong.
-Once the desired level of oxidation (sometimes still referred to as “fermentation”) is reached, the process must be halted immediately.
-This is done by pan-firing the leaves at high temperatures to kill the enzyme in the leaf, which does result in even further oxidation.
+The amount of fermentation depends on the type of Oolong and can vary from approximately 16% for a “green” Oolong, to over 60% for a classic Formosa Oolong.

-Our favorite iced tea is our “Almond Oolong” a classic Formosa Oolong base with many peach notes, with the addition of California Almond slivers and Red Clover blossoms grown here on our farm.
+Our favorite iced tea is our “Bumble Blossom Oolong” a classic Formosa Oolong base with many peach notes, with the addition of Red Clover blossoms grown here on our farm.

 The “straight” Oolongs that we grow and offer in a limited edition series are our “White Oolong” (an “Oriental-Beauty” style) and a rich “Black Oolong” (full leaf more deeply oxidized) version, also in limited amounts.